MARSHALL B. SIMMONS AWARD

 Brother Simmons married the former Mary Cox on August 17, 1974 in Baltimore, MD.
 They reside in Somerset, NJ and have three children.
 He joined Kappa Alpha Psi Fraternity, Inc. on April 22, 1971 as a member of the Alpha Iota Chapter at Morgan State University.
 He has been a member of the Dayton and Augusta Alumni Chapters.
 He joined the New Brunswick Alumni Chapter in 1987.
 He has served the chapter as the Polemarch (President), Vice Polemarch (Vice President) and Keeper of Exchequer (Treasurer).
 He has served the fraternity diligently on the local and provincial level.
 For his hard work and commitment, he was recognized with the Northeastern Province's highest fraternal award, the James M. Kidd Award in 2003.
 He received a Kappa Man's greatest personal reward when his son, Marques, was initiated into the fraternity in 2003.
+Brother Simmons passed away in 2020.
 The DIAMOND Foundation, Inc recognizes Brother Simmons for his exemplary service and commitment to achievement.

 The Marshall B. Simmons Scholarship Award will be presented annually to a member of the graduating class of the Kappa Leadership League.